 It’s important to note that there are no formal steps specified before initiating the process of a strike-off or dissolution.

-Therefore, it is essential to carefully analyze the specific circumstances and seek specialist advice to ensure the most appropriate course of action is taken, taking into account the company’s assets, outstanding debts, and the legal implications of the chosen route.
+Therefore, it is essential to carefully analyse the specific circumstances and seek specialist advice to ensure the most appropriate course of action is taken, taking into account the company’s assets, outstanding debts, and the legal implications of the chosen route.

 Options for Ceasing Trading: Solvent vs. Insolvent Companies